lunextelecom/timeseries-util/README.md

 ```

 ###Type of data structure
-Timeseries: Array of element
-RollingTimeseries: Same as Timeseries except the older record get expired and removed.
+Timeseries: Array of element.
+Older record get expired and removed.
 This is good for long running process to avoid over use of memory.
 Bucket: contain a timeseries with granular size and a large element that is sum of those smaller ones.
 ```
 at time 0